Didactics

 Thomas Jefferson Visiting Professor

 Several times during the past decade, distinguished medical doctors have been invited to visit the University of Virginia.
-This is often sponsored by the Plastic Surgery Foundation (PSF) Visiting Professor Program.
+This is sponsored by both the Department, and at times, by the Plastic Surgery Foundation (PSF) Visiting Professor Program.